Abstract

 The self-construction tactic is founded on intact ontological security, which facilitates self and career development.
 Rather than subsuming one’s own goals and desires in expectations of an appropriate “strategist,” self-construction uses strategy as a resource for becoming what the individual is working toward.
 The value of strategist identity is practical, something the individual uses as one step toward expanding managerial identity more broadly: becoming a strategist is not an end in itself, but rather a means to an end.

-For But I would say probably about five years into my career I started to look at some businesses, especially my consultancy time, where I was a member of a smaller team.
+For IT, strategy was not a matter of anxiety, but something to be enjoyed and a skill to set alongside the operational capabilities required of a large company: But I would say probably about five years into my career I started to look at some businesses, especially my consultancy time, where I was a member of a smaller team.
 And I’d look at businesses and get back to some of the market analysis on them, and begin to think more strategically.
 And I think in those three years, looking at the number of businesses in sort of rapid succession, and doing some sort of market attractiveness analysis, you tend to—it drives you more strategic, even though you don’t have large teams.
 And then it was really after a while in [Company in the Energy Sector], that then I began to sort of [get] larger teams underneath me and build that side of the skill base.
 That was really my objective from the [Company in the IT sector, current employer] side, I mean, you know, [current employer] is a pretty established business model, and pretty established strategy, and really the set in that type of company depends on how well you operate, how well you can execute the packages, and that’s really why I wanted to do that type of role . . .
 I enjoy doing the analytical, strategic analysis behind some things.

 Building on ontological security for self-actualization

-At the time of the first interview, Last year I resigned as chief exec of [the charity].
+At the time of the first interview, Strategy Consulting was acting as the managing director of a small charity that coordinated fundraising for the benefit of the elderly.
+She had begun her career in sales and went into the charity sector after a period staying at home to care for her children.
+Although she had no tertiary education, growing the charity had given her confidence, particularly in her strategic capabilities: “as the business got bigger and I came away more and more from hands on and ended up sort of looking at the strategic direction and stuff like that more, you know, it actually helped me identify what my . . . strengths were” (second interview).
+Between the two interviews, she realized that she was not the right person to lead the next stage of her organization’s development: Last year I resigned as chief exec of [the charity].
 That position I’d held for seven years.
 Basically because, you know, I felt I’d done my job there.
 I was wanting a new challenge but not knowing what it was and so busy within the job that I felt I didn’t have time to know where I wanted to go.
 And also, I was just redoing strategy for the next five years and redoing the vision thing for [the organization].
 I went through all the vision things that I’d been taught and realized that I’d got this vision that I wasn’t there.
 So, if I wasn’t there in five years’ time I didn’t feel I was the right person to actually take the company there and that it was probably better for the company as well as for me to move on, so took that decision.
 The realization that she “wasn’t in her company’s vision” was followed up by the interviewee founding a strategy consultancy, built around applying the strategic management tools that she had learnt on the IoD course to the charity sector.
 She had little hesitation about launching: “I didn’t have a confidence crisis, no, because I can’t remember that I’ve ever had a confidence crisis.”
 She enjoyed the strong positive response that she got from her new consulting clients.
 The significant changes she was able to influence in their organizations testified to the fact that she had discovered a position where she could make a more meaningful contribution.
 She explained: “It’s not the money thing for me, it definitely isn’t.
 I don’t have to earn any more than I’m earning from [main client] . . .
 It’s very exciting.”
-For
+For Strategy Consulting, strategy identity was about her readiness to “think big,” by contrast with the process skills of her business partner: “I’ll do the strategy, she can go in and do the work.
+She’s very process-driven and, you know, my strength is ‘hey, here’s a great idea’ and hers is ‘yes, but how do we do it?’” (second interview)

 Concluding reflections